youssef7rouz1/youssef7rouz1/README.md

 - [**Elevator-Failure-Simulation**](https://github.com/youssef7rouz1/simulation-of-elevator-failures-simulation-de-d-faillances-d-un-ascenseur)
   A Python simulation of various elevator failure scenarios to study system robustness and fault handling.

-## 🎉 Fun Fact

-When I’m not hurting my back from sitting and staring at a PC screen, you can find me:

-- 🎹 Learning the piano
-- 🌐 Exploring CTF challenges
-- 😎 Hanging out with friends
-- 💪 Working out at the gym

 ## ⚡️ Stats